krhetest/LabBench.Manual/docs/index.md

 labconf log [LOG LEVEL]
 ```

-where [LOG LEVEL] is substituted with either DEBUG, STATUS, ERROR, or DISABLED sets the lowest log level of the system, meaning that log messages with a lower level is not logged.
+will set the lowest log level of the system, where [LOG LEVEL] is substituted with either DEBUG, STATUS, ERROR, or DISABLED.
+The log level of the system means that log messages with a lower level is not logged.
 If the log level is set to DISABLED all logging is disabled for the LabBench system.

 While it is highly recommended to set the log level to STATUS, it is not recommended to set it to ERROR or DISABLED as this will cause the system to discard information that may be critical for the analysis of your experimental data.